sakshamsri4/my_portfolio_web/activity_log.md

   - Fixed spelling issues in activity log
   - Added .cspell.json configuration file with technical terms dictionary
   - Updated documentation to use standard terminology

+- Enhanced skills section with AI and automation capabilities:
+  - Made skill category cards horizontally scrollable for better mobile experience
+  - Kept chips in their original non-scrollable format within each card
+  - Added scroll indicators for the skill categories
+  - Added new skill categories: AI & Machine Learning, AI Tools & Agents, Automation & DevOps
+  - Updated professional summary to highlight AI integration and automation expertise
+  - Added FontAwesome icons for new skill categories
+  - Included skills like TensorFlow, PyTorch, OpenAI API, GitHub Copilot, Cursor, Relay, and more